rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

  - [Understanding LEDs][LED]
  - [Using Pull Up Resistors][Pull_Up]

-All these tutorials are Arduino centric, but you should be able to easily extrapolate to what you need to do for your LPC.
+All these tutorials are Arduino centric, but you can extrapolate to what you need to do for your LPC.

 ## What is GPIO? ##